Copyright © University of Cambridge. All rights reserved.

 Can you convince yourself that they are equilateral?

 Take a look at the hint for ideas on how to get started.

-Can you find a rule to work out the area of any equilateral triangle with a tilt of 1?
+Can you find a rule to work out the area of any equilateral triangle with a "tilt" of 1?

 Can you explain why your rule works?

-What about other tilts?
+What about areas of triangles with other "tilts"?